Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

-Imagine that all the time.
+Imagine that happening all the time.

 If you don’t have aphasia yourself, however, you might know someone who does.